US President Donald Trump told reporters on Saturday that talks to resolve the trade war with China were going “very nicely.”

 Earlier on Friday, he repudiated that the US agreed to mutual cancelation of existing tariffs as both sides prepare to sign the Phase-1 deal.

 Producer price index in China, a measurement of costs for goods at the factory gate, fell by 1.6 percent year-on-year in October, data by the country’s National Bureau of Statistics (NBS) showed on Saturday.
 The figure was much larger than the the 1.2-percent decline in September and the most in over three years.
-On a monthly

 On a monthly basis, the PPI rose by 0.1 percent last month.